 - Proctored.
-You cannot take them on your own you must be in class or in the DRC facility (if you have DRC accommodations) with a proctor present. - Timed (55 minutes each day) - Taken during class time period (see dates on course schedule below).
-EXCEPTION: if you have DRC accommodations that need to work around your other classes - Taken with Respondus Lockdown Browser on your laptop. - O Day One (Short Essay Prompts & Multiple Choice): Closed book.
+You cannot take them on your own you must be in class or in the DRC facility (if you have DRC accommodations) with a proctor present. - Timed (55 minutes each day) - Taken in classroom (see dates on course schedule below).
+EXCEPTION: if you have DRC accommodations that need to work around your other classes - Taken with Respondus Lockdown Browser on your laptop. - Part One (Short Essay Prompts & Multiple Choice): Closed book.
 You only will have access to the guiz screens.
-You must away all other devices and notes - O Day Two (Longer Essays): Partial open book.
-Your computer will be locked, so you won't be able to access any computer screens.
-You must print out notes you wish to use - Download the Respondus LockDown Browser software before Day 1, Quiz 1.
+You must away all other devices and notes - Part Two: (Longer Essays): Partial open book.
+Your computer will be locked, so you only be allowed whitelisted screens (Course Reserves) and any paper notes or materials you wish to bring. - Download the Respondus LockDown Browser software before Day 1, Quiz 1.
 You will take practice quizzes within a 24-hour window before Quiz 1 & 2, Day 1, to make sure you have properly downloaded the software.